Grand Lodge of Scotland: Structure

 The Grand Lodge of Scotland has 32 Provincial Grand Lodges in Scotland itself, and 26 District Grand Lodges overseas, each headed by a Provincial Grand Master or District Grand Master.
 Private lodges belong to a Province or District, through which they report to the Grand Lodge in Edinburgh.

-Grand Officers
+Grand office-bearers

-The current Grand Master Mason is Most Worshipful Brother William Ramsay McGhee, a former Police Chief Superintendent, who was installed in November 2018.
+The most recent grand master mason was The Rev. Canon Joseph Morrow, a Lord Lyon King of Arms who was installed in November 2023 and resigned in September 2024, with the role temporarily being fulfilled by his predecessor.

-The Grand Secretary is Brother William M. S. Semple.
+The grand secretary is Brother William M. S. Semple.

 International cooperation

 The Grand Lodge of Scotland, together with the United Grand Lodge of England and the Grand Lodge of Ireland, is one of the three senior Regular Masonic jurisdictions, commonly known as the Home Grand Lodges.

 In many parts of the world local lodges operate under all three of the Home constitutions (Scottish, English, and Irish).
 By Masonic convention, no Lodges are ever founded in an overseas jurisdiction once it possesses its own Grand Lodge, although lodges which pre-date the local Grand Lodge may continue to operate under their original constitution.
 In 1953 the Grand Lodge of Scotland chartered the Grand Lodge of the State of Israel as a sovereign Grand Lodge.